CrazyCloudCraft/minecraft-bashs/README.md

     </a>

 ### Server scripts to start or stop a Minecraft server
-Start, stop and restart scripts for your Minecraft server for native use or use in systemd with Debian.
+Start, stop and restart scripts for your Minecraft server for native use or use in systemd with Debian or Ubuntu.

 ---
 ### Supported Software